 The berries of Cotoneaster horizontalis are consumed by birds and seeds are then spread far and wide, out competing other plants.
 The plant has a natural layering effect which is beautiful.
-The stiff, semi-hardwood branches fan out overtop each other.
+The stiff, semi-hardwood branches fan out over each other.
 This provides a visual effect of filling in the gaps between the branches.
-But it does make it a bit difficult to remove fallen leaves under the branches in the late fall.
+But it does make it a bit difficult to remove fallen leaves and berries under the branches in the late fall.

-It is larger than most ground cover plants, growing two to three feet tall and up to eight feet wide.
-As a border plant or hillside foliage, it does phenomenally well.
+Cotoneaster horizontalis is larger than most ground cover plants, growing two to three feet tall and up to eight feet wide.
+As a border plant or hillside foliage, it does phenomenally well — too well, in fact.
 It’s an such an effective erosion control plant, it pushes out native species.
 However, there are ways to control its spread.

-The tumbling display of this plant works well in cascading rock gardens, in long beds, and on hills.
-It can be grown as a container plant as well, although it prefers long planters to narrow pots.
-The foliage is somewhat rigid, and thus may not look ideal in all container types.
-It’s truly best as an in-ground planting option.
+The tumbling display of the Cotoneaster horizontalis plant works well in rock gardens, long beds, and on hills.
+It can be grown as a container plant, although it prefers long planters to narrow pots.
+Let’s talk about caring for this plant and ensuring to your best ability it doesn’t escape and cause ecological problems.